FseoGoogle sitelinks are listed after a main search result, in which it is followed by multiple indented sitelink

 It’s unclear how sitelinks are chosen for certain pages.
 However, most believe that it is because of prominence and quantity of links to certain pages that makes these sitelinks appear beneath a main page sitelink.
 If your site doesn’t have a lot of navigation, then you’ll likely only see these navigation links for your sitelinks if you include them as part of your campaign.
 Sitelinks are also chosen based on URL structure and relevance to the search term.

 In some cases, Google will select sitelinks that are outdated or don’t pertain to the main focus of your site.
 It can be frustrating to see this as many users may click on these links only to be disappointed by what they find.
 In this scenario, there are options to getting rid of sitelinks that you don’t want and making sure that the sitelinks you do want take its place.

 If you don’t like the sitelinks for your site, you can demote site links and suggest one in its place or allow Google to show another sitelink in place of the one that you demoted.
 To do this, log in to Google Webmaster Tools and under “Site Configuration,” click “Sitelinks.”
 Now you can click on the search result that you want to demote a link for.

 You’ve probably noticed that not all sites in Google are blessed with sitelinks.
-If you look in the Webmaster Help Center, Google provides the following information:
+If you look in the Google Search Console Help Center, Google provides the following information:

 We only show sitelinks for results when we think they’ll be useful to the user.
 If the structure of your site doesn’t allow our algorithms to find good sitelinks, or we don’t think that the sitelinks for your site are relevant for the user’s query, we won’t show them.